 Kentucky does not require applicants to take an ethics exam.

-- Review criminal record (where applicable)
+- Allow for the Board to review your criminal record (where applicable)

 |Auditing and Attestation (AUD) Exam||$209.99|